 - to develop the ability to solve problems through decision making and reasoning in a range of contexts

 - to develop a practical understanding of ways in which information is gathered and presented

 - to explore features of shape and space, and develop measuring skills in a range of contexts

 - to understand the importance of mathematics in everyday life

 How to help at home

 Quick recall of times table facts is essential for many aspects of maths, and can also improve a child’s confidence.
 Here’s how you can help…

 Calculations at St Peter’s

 In order for you to support your child’s maths learning, we have created some guides to show the way we solve and record calculations at St Peter’s.
-Our Maths Calculation Guide for Parents shows the progression of addition, subtraction, multiplication and division throughout the school, with examples for each year group.
+Our St. Peter’s Catholic First School (Academy) Calculation Policy 2021 shows the progression of addition, subtraction, multiplication and division throughout the school, with examples for each year group.
 In addition, there are video clips shown below that guide you through each method.